What Do I Register For?

 This is because we all have personal preferences, and guess what?
 So does your baby!

-So how do you buy a gift for someone you've never met?
+So how do you buy a gift for a baby you've never met?
 And equipment for a game you've never played?

 Here's a place to start:

 1. Diapers - cloth or disposable.
-Even if you plan on using cloth, a pack of disposables eases the learning curve of parenting
+Even if you plan on using cloth, a pack of disposables eases the learning curve of cloth diapering and catches the meconium.

 2. Wipes - cloth and disposable - babies are wet and messy.
-Plain water cleans most messes and has no chemicals.
+Plain water easily cleans most messes without chemicals.
 Even if you use disposable wipes when you go out, washclothes are bigger and more absorbent than disposable wipes.
+And they are reusable.

-4. Domestic help so you can breastfeed.
+4. Domestic help so you can breastfeed and recover from birth.
 Housekeepers are not just for the rich!
 There is a special kind of housekeeper called a Postpartum Doula or Baby Nurse who is like your mom, only better.
-They cook, clean, hold the baby so you can sleep or shower, do laundry and hold you when you cry.
+They cook, clean, hold the baby so you can sleep or shower, do laundry, answer your questions, even hold you when you cry.

 6. A safe place to put the baby when they aren't in your arms.
 The American Academy of Pediatrics just updated their Sleep Policy.
 It's a long read and complicated, but please read it.